 Tip: To rename a UF, first use the Duplicate function on the original UF applying the desired value in the UF Code field.
 Second, use the 'Where is this UF used?' function to find all places that use the original name and change all UF references from the old UF Code to the new one.
 Finally, Remove the original UF.

-Determine a naming scheme that ensures descriptive and consistent UF Code values defined so that each UF has a unique Code across all systems where it could be used.
+Determine a naming scheme that ensures descriptive and consistent UF Code values are defined so that each UF has a unique Code across all systems where it could be used.
 Here’s one example:

 - NNN = Partner’s SAP Namespace (i.e., BOY for Boyum)